Academic Affairs Policies

 Transfer of Credit After Matriculation

-The College grants transfer credit for work successfully completed elsewhere only on the basis of the following equation:
+The amount of transfer credit awarded for a successfully completed, approved course is determined only on the basis of the following equation:

-Franklin & Marshall course credits = number of semester hours divided by four, OR number of quarter hours divided by six (to the nearest .25, minimum: .25).
-By this formula, the following Franklin & Marshall course equivalencies can be made:
+Franklin & Marshall course credits = number of semester hours divided by four, OR number of quarter hours divided by six (to the nearest .25)

 If Franklin & Marshall credit is received for a specific course that was taken elsewhere, then the student may not retake the course at Franklin & Marshall.